Bilderberg Meeting 2016

 64th Bilderberg conference to take place from 9-12 June 2016 in Dresden, Germany

 DRESDEN, 7 JUNE 2016

-The 64th Bilderberg meeting is set to take place from 9 - 12 June 2016 in Dresden, Germany.
+The 64th Bilderberg meeting took place from 9 - 12 June 2016 in Dresden, Germany.
 A total of around 130 participants from 20 countries have confirmed their attendance.
 As ever, a diverse group of political leaders and experts from industry, finance, academia and the media have been invited.
-The list of participants is available on www.bilderbergmeetings.org.

 The key topics for discussion this year include:

 - Current events